-In California injury cases, a demand letter is a request to the insurance company or to the wrongdoer seeking compensation for the injuries sustained.
+In personal injury cases, a demand letter is a request to the insurance company or to the wrongdoer whereby the victim seeks compensation for the injuries sustained.
 The demand letter is an attempt to settle the matter informally, before a lawsuit is initiated.
 It may be written and submitted directly by the injured party, or by the injured party’s attorney.
 A well-written demand letter can mean the difference between settling a case quickly or getting ignored for months on end.

-To help you understand how to write a great demand letter in a California injury case, our California personal injury lawyers discuss, below:
+To help you understand how to write a great demand letter, our California personal injury lawyers discuss, below:

 - 1. What is the purpose of a demand letter in a California injury case?